 After opening your website for registration go back to Settings » Discussion screen.
 Under ‘Other comment settings’ section check the box next to “Users must be registered and logged in to comment”.

 Recieve Email Notifications for WordPress Comments

 From the Settings » Discussion page, you can also set the options to receive email notifications whenever someone leaves a comment on your website, or comment is waiting to be approved.
 Checking these options will also send you an email notification when a website sends you trackback or pingback.

 However, you will not receive any email notifications for comments or trackbacks marked as spam.

 If you do not receive email notifications after enabling these checkboxes, then check the email address in Settings » General page to make sure it’s correct.
 If the email address is correct then check your email spam folders, or see our guide on how to fix WordPress not sending emails.

 Enable or Disable Comments on a Single Post in WordPress

 You can override the default comments settings for articles by enabling or disabling comments on a single post, page, or custom post type.
-In the post edit area for the article click on Screen Options and then check the Discussion.
+When editing the post, just uncheck the boxes to disable comments and trackbacks, or check them to enable comments and trackbacks.

-What is Avatar or Gravatar?
+What Is an Avatar or Gravatar?

-In online communities the word Avatar is used for a user’s profile image.
-Gravatar is web based service that allows users to use the same avatar image on thousands of websites that use Gravatars.
-Gravatars.com is owned by automattic which is a company founded by WordPress co-founder Matt Mullenweg.
+In online communities, the word Avatar is used for a user’s profile image.
+Gravatar is a web-based service that allows users to use the same avatar image on thousands of websites that use Gravatars.
+Gravatars.com is owned by Automattic which is a company founded by WordPress co-founder Matt Mullenweg.